lightec-xyz/daemon/data/btc/headers/README.md

 - Retrieve the hash of last block before this update with this command ` tail -1 headers.txt | head -c 160| xxd -r -p | openssl sha256 -binary | openssl sha256 -hex `.
 - Use the `convert.sh sorted.txt new_headers.txt $last_hash` to convert the entries.
 It then appends the newly converted entries to the `headers.txt` file.
+Remember to remove the `new_headers.txt` file behand if it already exists.
 - Run `go test` to quickly verify if all the entries in the file `headers.txt` links correctly.
 It also tries to fix any missing header or wrong headers.
 Fixed file is save in `headers.txt.fixed`.
 You may rename it to `headers.txt` and run `go test` again.
 If no error is reported, the file is good to use.